 You’ve gone through the grueling process of finding the right Amazon products to sell.
 All your research has paid off and your Amazon business is booming.
-Now your eye is on the next prize: selling globally on Amazon’s international marketplaces.
+Now your eyes are on the next prize: selling globally on Amazon’s international marketplaces.

 Entering new markets can widen your customer base but can also present big challenges.
 Logistical issues like supplier coordination, managing customer support, and fulfillment are just a few of the obvious challenges.
 But there are less obvious considerations that can have a major impact on your bottom line.
-In this post, we’ll cover what currency risk is and how you can manage the foreign exchange part of your business to save on your global payments.
+In this post, we’ll cover what currency risk is and how you can manage the foreign exchange part of your business to save on your global payments with our partner OFX.

 Because exchange rates are constantly changing and can be volatile, they represent one of the major risks for businesses making international payments.
 Currency risk, or foreign exchange risk, refers to the losses incurred by a global business due to fluctuating exchange rates.
 What proportion of your business results in the need for foreign exchange payments?
 The higher this amount, the greater your likely exposure.

-An OFX survey of 600 small business owners in the US found that 60% of those that expanded internationally in 2020 said that their lack of knowledge about foreign currency exposure was their main barrier.
+An OFX survey of 600 small business owners in the United States found that 60 percent of those that expanded internationally in 2020 said that their lack of knowledge about foreign currency exposure was their main barrier.

 Selling internationally means you will likely be making payments and receiving funds in multiple currencies on a regular basis.
 You’ll need a provider for your international money transfers that won’t eat into your profit margins.